HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

   )
 }}

-Our analyis was brief and began with a check to see if there was a mistake in the results.
-No mistake found and we'll revisit again next year, perhaps looking more closely at the implied performance impact of popular themes and plugins.
+We can see no noticeable change in the number of resources used year on year.
+We'll revisit again next year, perhaps looking more closely at the implied performance impact of popular themes and plugins.

 ## Conclusion